 - Is being late the same as being a no-show?

 Like other transportation and activities, we must keep to a schedule and must promptly at the scheduled departure time.
-Please plan to arrive at our designated meeting area 15-30 minutes before the scheduled departure time to allow ample time for check-in, loading, etc. If you show up at our location and we’ve already left, we’ll do our best to reschedule you for the next trip on the same day or another day if possible.
+Please plan to arrive at our designated meeting area 15-30 minutes before the scheduled departure time to allow ample time for check-in, loading, etc. If you show up and we’ve already shoved off, we’ll do our best to reschedule you for the next trip on the same day or another day if possible.
+Otherwise, your payment would not be refundable.

 - Does SLAT ever cancel?

-Sea Lion Adventure Tours tries to never cancel your trip.
+Sea Lion Adventure Tours tries never to cancel your trip.
 However, sometimes things out of our control, such as weather conditions or mechanical issues, require us to cancel.
-If this happens, we will let you know as soon as possible and offer either a full refund or a rebooking on a different day.
-If a trip is cut short due to weather, mechanical issues, etc., pro-rated refunds are issued based on time.
-Refunds are for the fare amount; we are not responsible for any additional expenses incurred with a cancellation.
+If this happens, we will let you know as soon as possible and rebook on a tour later in the day or the next day if you’ll still be in town.
+If neither are an option, we’ll give you a full refund.
+If your trip is cut short due to weather, mechanical issues, etc., prorated refunds are issued based on time for the fare amount; we are not responsible for any additional expenses incurred with a cancellation.
 Purchasing travel insurance is a good idea.

 - Do we go even if it’s raining?

 Juneau is in a rainforest, so we typically shove off rain or shine.
 However, we always have to consider the weather and water conditions.
-For everyone’s safety, the decision of whether or not to cancel is at the discretion of your licensed captain.
+For everyone’s safety, the decision of whether or not to cancel is at the discretion of your licensed captain or kayak guide.

 - Are kids welcome on board?

-We do allow kids 12 years and older on our tours.
-We love kids of all ages but have found guests younger than 12 may not find this tour as appealing as parents think it will, and there is likely no mobile service to hold their attention.
-If you plan to reserve a private charter, we will waive our policy except in rare circumstances.
-Please let us know at the time of your reservation.
+We do allow kids 10 years and older on our tours.
+We love kids of all ages but have found guests younger than 10 may not find this tour as appealing as parents think it will.
+Since these are private tours, we may waive our policy in special circumstances.
+If this applies to your group, please let us know at the time of your reservation.

 - Is smoking allowed?